-In February 2000, we issued 5.50% Convertible Subordinated Notes due February 15, 2007 with a principal amount of \$150 million (the Convertible Notes).
-The Convertible Notes are convertible at the holders' option into our common stock at a conversion price of \$37.75 per share, subject to adjustment as a result of certain events.
-Interest on the Convertible Notes is payable semiannually in arrears on February 15 and August 15 of each year.
-The Convertible Notes are unsecured and are subordinated to all our existing and future Senior Indebtedness (as defined in the indenture relating to the Convertible Notes).
-The Convertible Notes may be redeemed at our option, in whole or in part, beginning on February 15, 2003 at the redemption prices set forth in the Convertible Notes indenture.
+In February 2000, we issued 5.50% Convertible Subordinated Notes due February 15, 2007 with a principal amount of \$150 million (the 5.50% Convertible Notes).
+The 5.50% Convertible Notes are convertible at the holders' option into our common stock at a conversion price of \$37.75 per share, subject to adjustment as a result of certain events.
+Interest on the 5.50% Convertible Notes is payable semiannually in arrears on February 15 and August 15 of each year.
+The 5.50% Convertible Notes are unsecured and are subordinated to all our existing and future senior indebtedness.
+The 5.50% Convertible Notes may be redeemed at our option, in whole or in part, beginning on February 15, 2003 at the redemption prices set forth in the 5.50% Convertible Notes indenture.

 In May 2001, we signed a collaborative agreement with Exelixis, Inc. to discover and develop humanized antibodies for the diagnosis, prevention and treatment of cancer.
 We agreed to provide Exelixis with \$4.0 million in annual research funding through June 1, 2003, and we purchased a \$30.0 million five-year note, convertible at our option after the first year of the collaboration into Exelixis common stock.
-The research funding period will end in June 2003.
-During the funding period, Exelixis performs certain genetic screens and other research activities intended to identify and validate targets for antibody therapeutics in oncology.
+The research funding period ended in June 2003.
+During the funding period, Exelixis performed certain genetic screens and other research activities intended to identify and validate targets for antibody therapeutics in oncology.
 We received an exclusive, worldwide license to develop antibodies against certain targets identified by Exelixis that are involved in cell growth, cell death and proliferation.
 Exelixis has the right to co-fund development of antibodies resulting from the collaboration.
-Therefore, we recognize the expense of research funding ratably over the periods for which it was performed.
+Therefore, we recognized the expense of research funding ratably over the periods for which the work was performed.
 For antibody products we develop that Exelixis elects not to co-fund, we have agreed to make specified milestone payments and royalty payments on any product sales.